 This presentation will give students an introduction to what stress is, how it can be positive and basic time management tactics to start the semester.
 Choose one date:

 Learn what Student Involvement is all about!
 Don’t miss the chance to join a student organization, help plan campus events and get connected to campus.

 Student Resource Fair

 Attend this fair to get to know Kent State Stark’s student organizations.
 Sponsored by Student Involvement.
-Choose one date: